rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ### Blocking calls

 There are no blocking calls.
 Synchronous calls should complete within a reasonable time period in accordance with any relevant CEC specification.
 Any calls that can fail due to the lack of a response from connected device should have a timeout period in accordance with any relevant CEC specification.
-If any of the blocking call is prematurely terminated after successful HdmiCecOpen(int * ) call, client is responsible to call HdmiCecClose(int) and retry the steps in Theory of operation.
+If any of the blocking call is prematurely terminated after successful `HdmiCecOpen()` call, client is responsible to call `HdmiCecClose()` and retry the steps in Theory of operation.

 ### Internal Error Handling

-All the HDMI CEC HAL APIs should return error synchronously as a return argument.
+All the APIs should return error synchronously as a return argument.
 HAL is responsible to handle system errors(e.g. out of memory) internally.

 ### Persistence Model

 There is no requirement for HAL to persist any setting information.
-HDMI CEC Client is responsible to persist any settings related to HDMI CEC feature.
+Caller is responsible to persist any settings related to `HDMI CEC` feature.

 ## Nonfunctional requirements

 ### Logging and debugging requirements

-HDMI CEC HAL component should log all the error and critical informative messages which helps to debug/triage the issues and understand the functional flow of the system.
+`HDMI CEC` HAL component must support DEBUG,INFO and ERROR messages.
+DEBUG should be disabled by default and enabled when required.

 ### Memory and performance requirements

-HDMI CEC HAL should not cause excessive memory and CPU utilization.
+The HAL should not cause excessive memory and CPU utilization.

 ### Quality Control

-HDMI CEC HAL implementation should perform static analysis, our preferred tool is Coverity.
+`HDMI CEC` HAL implementation should perform static analysis, our preferred tool is Coverity.
 Copyright validation should be performed, our preferred tool is Black duck.
 - Have a zero-warning policy with regards to compiling.
 All warnings should be treated as error.
 - Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.